GameServerManagers/LinuxGSM-Docs/Java.md

-Some game servers run using Java Runtime Environment (JRE) such as Minecraft and Project Zomboid.
+Some game servers require using Java Runtime Environment (JRE) such as Minecraft and Project Zomboid.

 <h1>Installation of Java Runtime Environment</h1>